richardrance0/Threat_Hunting/README.md

 ## Steps Taken

-### 1. Searched the DeviceFileEvents table for any file with “tor” in it.
+### 1. Searched the `DeviceFileEvents` table for any file with “tor” in it.

-The user “theeRick” on DeviceName “WinRichStigInte”downloaded a tor installer that generated tor-related activity and a file called “tor-shopping-list.txt” was downloaded to the desktop.
+The user “theeRick” on DeviceName “WinRichStigInte”downloaded a tor installer that generated tor-related activity and a file called `tor-shopping-list.txt` was downloaded to the desktop.
 These events began at `2025-05-30T02:07:36.8356006Z`.

 **Query used to locate events:**